-- 16. The CCG is now responsible for a delegated budget in excess of £388 million.
+- 15. The CCG is now responsible for a delegated budget in excess of £388 million.
 This budget is broken down into a set of work programmes as indicated above.
-In this context the CCG has also taken on responsibility for implementing the three key strategies previously developed by the PCT - planned care, urgent care, long term conditions - which are also dependent upon contributions from key partners. - 17.
-Given the Shadow Health and Wellbeing Board's role in encouraging coherent commissioning strategies across all partners, the CCG will have a clear responsibility to ensure that the continued development of these strategies and the commissioning intentions that flow from them are developed through the Shadow Health and Wellbeing Board. - 18.
-In addition, as part of the commissioning cycle, a key responsibility for the CCG will be to make a full contribution to the development of the Joint Strategic Needs Assessment and the Joint Health and Wellbeing Strategy. - 19.
-As commissioning intentions emerge for future commissioning rounds, these will be shared with the Shadow Board. - 20.
+In this context the CCG has also taken on responsibility for implementing the three key strategies previously developed by the PCT - planned care, urgent care, long term conditions - which are also dependent upon contributions from key partners. - 16.
+Given the Shadow Health and Wellbeing Board's role in encouraging coherent commissioning strategies across all partners, the CCG will have a clear responsibility to ensure that the continued development of these strategies and the commissioning intentions that flow from them are developed through the Shadow Health and Wellbeing Board.
+A report will be made to the Board in April 2012. - 17.
+In addition, as part of the commissioning cycle, a key responsibility for the CCG will be to make a full contribution to the development of the Joint Strategic Needs Assessment and the Joint Health and Wellbeing Strategy. - 18.
+As commissioning intentions emerge for future commissioning rounds, these will be shared with the Shadow Board. - 19.
 The CCG is also responsible for the implementation of a number of Quality, Innovation, Productivity and Prevention (QIPP) initiatives, designed, amongst other things, to deliver financial savings.
 The CCG is performance managed in relation to these by both the Black Country PCT Cluster and the Strategic Health Authority.
-The CCG will have to ensure that any risks in relation to these are appropriately managed and that schemes continue to be developed that are robust enough to deliver the changes required.
+The CCG will have to ensure that any risks in relation to these are appropriately managed and that schemes continue to be developed that are robust enough to deliver the changes required. - 20.
+At the time of writing the CCG is completing its contracts with the main providers.
+It is anticipated that these will be completed satisfactorily.